Pumpkin tagliatelle with flower pesto and without eggs.

 place it on a baking sheet with a little salt and herbs.

-After the time has elapsed, free the pumpkin slices from their skin
+After the time has elapsed, remove the pumpkin slices from their peel

-If you are using the Bimby, put the pulp in the mixing bowl and blend for 10 sec at speed 10.
+If using the Thermomix, place the pulp in the bowl and blend for 10 seconds at speed 10.

-Now knead the pulp with the flour, salt, and herbs, or if you prefer, with a mince of fresh rosemary.
+Now knead the pulp with flour, salt, and herbs, or if you prefer, with a fresh rosemary chop.

-You can use the stand mixer, or by hand, or even with the Bimby.
+You can use the planetary mixer, by hand, or even with the Thermomix.

-In this case, put everything in the mixing bowl and knead for 4 minutes using the knead mode.
+In this case, you need to put everything in the bowl and knead for 4 minutes in the dough mode.

 Once you have kneaded, transfer everything to the work surface, compact the dough,

-and divide it into several pieces for your convenience.
+and divide it for your convenience into several pieces.

-To make the tagliatelle, use the pasta machine, or if you’re skilled, the rolling pin.
+To make the tagliatelle, you need to use a pasta machine, or if you are skilled, a rolling pin.

-With the pasta machine, start passing the strips of dough first at a thickness of 4 then 2.
+With the pasta machine, start passing the pasta strips first at thickness 4, then 2.

 Now you need to cut the strips.
-If you are using the rolling pin, roll the well-floured pasta and use the knife.
+If you are using the rolling pin, roll up the well-floured pasta and use a knife.

-Preparing my zucchini flower pesto is very simple and quick.
+Making my zucchini flower pesto, is very simple and quick.

-First, wash the zucchini flowers thoroughly.
-Separate the stems, sepals, and pistils from the petals,
+First of all, wash the zucchini flowers thoroughly and separate the stems, sepals, and pistils from the petals,

 and pat them dry with a clean cloth.

-Fill the bowl of the mixer or blender or better yet with the Bimby, putting the ingredients: zucchini flowers, almonds,
+Fill the mixer jug or food processor blender, or better yet, with the Thermomix, adding the ingredients: zucchini flowers, almonds,

 and basil, finally the EVO oil.
-Turn on the mixer and blend until you get a not too smooth but homogeneous consistency
+Turn on the mixer and blend until you obtain a consistency that is not too smooth but homogeneous.

-If you are using the Bimby, 15 sec at speed 10.
+If using the Thermomix, 15 seconds at speed 10.
 Finally, taste for salt and adjust according to your taste.

-They should be cooked in plenty of salted water with a little drop of oil.
+They should be cooked in plenty of salted water with a dash of oil.

 As soon as the water boils, drop the tagliatelle, which should cook for only 3 minutes

-and then gently pick them up with a fork or tongs and transfer them to a pan or a baking dish with a little of their cooking water, then season with zucchini flower pesto and a grating of pepper
+and then they should be gently taken with a fork or tongs and transferred to a pan or baking dish with a dash of their cooking water, and then seasoned with zucchini flower pesto and a pinch of pepper

 Here they are ready, Pumpkin Tagliatelle with Flower Pesto and without eggs.